AronFreyr/notemaster/README.md

 * Improve the text parser for text in documents.
     * See examples on how Wikipedia does it: https://web.archive.org/web/20110709125138/http://musialek.org/?p=94
     * Another example: https://www.mediawiki.org/wiki/Manual:Parser.php
+* Possibility to export documents to XML.
+* Have a convenient way to display links to other pages.

 ## Done
 * Possibility for adding multiple tags at a time to a document.